mehtamohit013/rufus/README.md

 print(results)
 ```

-# Approach
+## Approach and Explanation
-- The following client is built by taking large scale queries into mind.
-Most of the functions implemented in the `Client` can run asynchronously and the database is also built to handle large scale queries.
+- This client is designed with large-scale queries in mind.
+Most of the functions implemented in the `Client` class are capable of running asynchronously, ensuring efficient handling of extensive operations.
+Additionally, the underlying database is optimized to process large-scale queries seamlessly.

-- The web loader uses `playwright` to load the webpage and extract the content.
-One of the main reasons for using `playwright` is that it can load the webpage as a user would and hence can load the dynamic content as well.
+- The web loader leverages `playwright` to load and extract content from web pages.
+A key advantage of using `playwright` is its ability to simulate a real user's experience, allowing it to load dynamic content that might not be accessible through simpler web scraping tools.

-- Then after loading the webpage, we filter out the nested urls from the webpage with the help of LLMs and based on queries extract the most relevant nested urls.
+- Once a web page is loaded, we employ Large Language Models (LLMs) to filter out nested URLs.
+The LLMs analyze the content in relation to the query, identifying and extracting the most relevant nested URLs for further processing.

-- After retreiving the nested web page and the current web pages, we recusrsively split the content into smaller chunks.
-This has been done to make sure that the LLMs doesn't lose context in the middle of the content and can give better results.
+- After retrieving both the nested and original web pages, we recursively split the content into smaller chunks.
+This step ensures that LLMs maintain context throughout the content processing, leading to more accurate and relevant outputs.

-- After spilliting, the content is passed through the LLMs to extract the most relevant content out of the corpus.
-This has been done in order to make the scrapper robust to dynamic changes in the webpage.
+- Following this segmentation, the content is passed through the LLMs to extract the most pertinent information.
+This approach makes the scraper resilient to dynamic changes in web pages, enhancing its ability to capture meaningful data from complex and evolving web environments.

-- The extracted content is then stored in the database for further use.
-- Finally, we use the similarity search to find the most relevant content based on the query.
+- The extracted content is then stored in the database for future use.
+Finally, we apply a similarity search algorithm to identify the most relevant content based on the user's query, ensuring precise and efficient retrieval of information.